 GAA submits new Casement Park planning application

-THE GAA yesterday submitted new plans to build a major stadium at Casement Park in west Belfast.
+ULSTER GAA has submitted a new planning application to redevelop Casement Park in west Belfast.

-It comes more than two years after planning approval for its original design was quashed in a High Court legal challenge.
+It comes more than two years after approval for the original design was overturned in a High Court legal challenge.

-Ulster GAA hopes to begin construction this year and finish in 2019 following years of setbacks and delays.
+Ulster GAA hopes to begin construction later this year and finish in 2019.

 "Everyone involved in the project is now looking forward to the next phase and developing on our plans to transform Casement Park into a venue that will inspire young people for generations to come," he said.

-Planning approval for a 38,000-capacity ground was overturned in the High Court in 2014 following a legal challenge by residents.
+Planning approval was overturned in the High Court in 2014 following a legal challenge by residents.

-In 2015 a safety expert told a Stormont committee the original stadium design could not be evacuated safely in certain emergencies – a claim dismissed by the GAA.
+In 2015 a safety expert told a Stormont committee the original proposed stadium could not be evacuated safely in certain emergencies – a claim dismissed by the GAA.

 Ulster GAA president Michael Hasson said the new stadium would create jobs and become a "vibrant cultural hub" for the area.